BruceKangCN/meta-gen-rs/README.md

 [中文](README-zh_CN.md)

-A track generator for XSPF music playlists.
+A track generator for XSPF music playlists, mainly used for Audacious player.

 ## Usage